Showing posts with label stroll. Show all posts

 Mrs. Caroline Preston Peck

-This strong woman settled in Rowland, now Tanner, with her family after the War of the South of Independence.
+This strong woman settled in Rowland, now Tanner, with her family after the American Civil War.
 She relied on her Methodist faith to keep the family together.

 The Peck families came from the north to settle in Athens.